Rummage for treasures at Portobello Road Market in west London’s Notting Hill.

 Set in Notting Hill, Portobello Road Market’s nearest Tube station is Ladbrooke Grove on the Hammersmith and City line.
 Notting Hill Gate Tube station is a 20-minute walk from the market, and is on the Central, Circle and District lines.

 What days is Portobello Road Market open?

-Browse antiques, food, vintage and new clothes, household goods, collectables and bric-a-brac on Fridays from 9am to 7pm (the market’s second busiest day).
+Browse antiques, food, vintage and new clothes, household goods, collectables and bric-a-brac on Fridays, the market’s second busiest day.